One of the top graduate schools of education in the nation — U.S. News and World Report

 Leads to Professional Licensure for Teachers in Massachusetts in the following areas:

 There’s never been a more pressing demand for qualified science teachers.
 Yet few mainstream programs offer a cohesive curriculum that prepares teachers to create inquiry-based science classrooms that lay the foundation for future learning.
 Our online and field-based Master’s/Education Specialist degree program for science teachers integrates cutting-edge educational methodologies with science content in subject areas ranging from astronomy to oceanography.
 Solidify your knowledge and build effective teaching strategies you can apply right away in the classroom in this comprehensive program renowned for its interdisciplinary, hands-on approach.

 Credits: All courses carry 3 graduate credits.

 M.Ed.: 33 graduate credits required

-About the certificate option: The Certificate of Advanced Graduate Studies (CAGS) provides cohesive, specialized training for teachers who already hold a master’s, without the commitment and formal examination of a doctoral program.
+About the specialist degree option: The Education Specialist Degree (Ed.S.) provides cohesive, specialized training for teachers who already hold a master’s, without the commitment and formal examination of a doctoral program.

 Licensure: The program prepares Massachusetts teachers for Professional Licensure (see above).
-It is not an initial licensure program.
+This program is not an initial or professional licensure program.

-Partners: UMass Amherst School of Education, Department of Teacher Education and Curriculum Studies; UMass Amherst College of Natural Sciences; UMass Amherst School of Public Health and Health Sciences, Nutrition Department; UMass Lowell.
+Partners: UMass Amherst College of Education, Department of Teacher Education and Curriculum Studies; UMass Amherst College of Natural Sciences; UMass Amherst School of Public Health and Health Sciences, Nutrition Department; UMass Lowell.

 Curriculum: Course content is based on the National Science Education Standards and the Massachusetts Science and Technology Frameworks.